Skip to content

 The battery voltage becomes, above SOC = 0.9: \(VBattery (SOC, Temp) = Voc_{battery} (SOC) + ResCorr * ResInt (Temp) * IBattery\)

-PVsyst applies this empirical correction factor to catch the increase of voltage at the end of charge.
-Its real shape has little impact on the battery balance calculation as the concerned SOC range between the disconnecting threshold an 0.9 is small.
+PVsyst applies this empirical correction factor to account for the voltage increase at the end of charge.
+Its exact shape has little impact on the battery balance calculation since the relevant SOC range between the disconnection threshold and 0.9 is small.

 Deep discharge